TheDancingClown/CV/README.md

 I like being active and swim regularly as well as playing league cricket and hockey.

-I am learning to play drums, but I resist the temptation to be a desk drummer.
+I am learning to play drums with zero aspiration to be in a band.